- INTRODUCTION

 Background

-This case concerns a worker who was diagnosed with prostate cancer and claimed entitlement benefits through WSIB.
+This summary concerns a worker who was diagnosed with prostate cancer and claimed entitlement to benefits through WSIB.
 The worker attributed his cancer to occupational exposure at General Electric's Peterborough facility, where he worked from 1961 to 1998 as a tool and die maker.
-His jobs duties involved fabricating metal dies, molds, machine tools, cutting tools, gauges, and other tools used in the manufacturing processes.
-In addition, approximately 10% of his time was spent brazing, a process for joining metal pieces by soldering.
+His duties involved fabricating metal dies, molds, machine tools, cutting tools, gauges, and other items used in the manufacturing processes.
+Approximately 10% of his time was spent brazing, a process for joining metal pieces by soldering.

 His claim was denied on the basis there was not enough evidence to show a causal relationship between workplace exposure and the worker’s cancer.
 Prostate cancer is not a scheduled disease or considered an occupational disease by WSIB.
-As such, the claim was adjudicated on a case-by-case basis.
+As such, the claim was adjudicated on an individual circumstance basis.

 Intervention